 In 2012, we provided design services for the remodel of the Sutter’s Fort Trade Store.
 The original layout did not function well for large groups of students who regularly come through.
 We worked with the staff to create a layout for better flow, visibility, and improved display.
 At the same time we also created a new ticketing kiosk and commercial entry to the fort on the east wall.
 The existing kiosk was out of character and not complimentary to the historic nature of the fort.
 Through a design concept utilizing 19th century finish materials and techniques, we introduced 21st century technology in hidden, subtle ways for a cohesive appearance.
 The resulting new entry is fully in character with the gold rush era portrayed in this historic setting.

-In 2015, State Parks again asked us to help with masonry repairs for the entire perimeter around the fort, which was fully funded by a local resident.
-The updates repaired cracks and mortar in the highly visible outer wall, and application of a breathable paint layer that helps repel moisture, to ensure the wall lasts another 175 years.
+In 2015, State Parks again asked us to help with masonry repairs for the entire perimeter wall around the fort, which was fully funded by a local resident.
+The updates repaired cracks and mortar in the highly visible outer wall, and included an application of a breathable paint layer that helps repel moisture, to ensure the wall lasts another 175 years.